europace/unterlagen-api/README.md

 #### How to use cloud storage (Tranferspeicher)

-> Note ⚠️: This endpoint is deprecated and will be removed in future versions.
+> Note ⚠️: This endpoint is deprecated and will be removed after 31.12.25.
 Please migrate
 > to [V2 Upload](#document-upload-via-api-v2) as soon as possible

 ##### Step 1: create presigned url